mitchfaulcon/Meltdown/README.md

  - The settings scren includes a number of settings, as well as our skin customisation system
   - The high scores screen shows the player's top 5 high scores for each level, and provides the ability to reset these scores

-## Prototype Execution Instructions
+## Game Execution Instructions
-1. Download the prototype .zip file from the [releases page](https://github.com/mitchfaulcon/Meltdown/releases)
+1. Download the .zip file from the [releases page](https://github.com/mitchfaulcon/Meltdown/releases)
 2. Extract the downloaded .zip to desired location
 3. Double-click Meltdown.exe to play!